monkybrain/monky-tools/README.md

 fiona = new Voice 'fiona'

-# If you don't know which voices you have installed, you can list them.
+# If you don't know which voices you have installed, you can list them
 # (takes grep pattern as optional parameter, e.g. "en_" for all English voices)

 Voice.list()

 Voice.list("en_")
 ```